vsrinivas/fuchsia/tests/README.md

 [TestWithMessageLoop] base class to conveniently run delayed tasks with a timeout, ensuring that a failing test does not hang forever.

-All unit tests in the Modular tree are built into a single `modular_unittests` binary, that by default can be executed on Fuchsia by running `/system/test/modular_unittests`.
+All Modular unit tests in the peridot tree are built into a single `modular_unittests` binary, which can be executed on fuchsia by running `/system/test/modular_unittests`.

 ## Integration tests